nectar-cs/kerbi/docs/subclassing-mixer.md

 ## Writing Helpers

-The `Kerbi::Mixer` class is a simple Ruby object; you can decorate subclasses with any and all the helper methods you need to perform extra logic.
+The `Kerbi::Mixer` class is a simple Ruby object; you can decorate subclasses with any helper methods you need to perform extra logic.

 Below are common use cases: